876pol/Anki-Card-Counter/README.md

 # Anki Card Counter

-An Anki add-on that creates a new menu item under "Tools" that displays the number of cards that have been studied.
+An Anki add-on that displays the number of cards that have been studied.
 Written with Python 3.

 The `.ankiaddon` file can be downloaded in 'Releases'.